While many of us are still recovering mentally, emotionally and financially from the coronavirus pandemic, optimism is starting to rise.

-In fact, a recent study from Fidelity Investments discovered that 68% of Americans experienced a financial setback in 2020.
-It also reports that 65% say they’re planning to make a money-related New Year’s resolution for 2021.
+In fact, a recent study from Fidelity Investments discovered that 72% of Americans are confident their finances will improve in the new year.
+It also reports that 68% say they’re planning to make a money-related New Year’s resolution for 2022.
 The top three goals cited in the study include saving more money, paying down debt and spending less money.

-Whether you’re looking to save more, spend less or anything in between, Team Clark has created this list of financial New Year’s resolutions to help inspire you to make a positive change to your wallet:
+Whether you’re looking to save more, spend less or anything in between, Team Clark has created this list of financial New Year’s resolutions to help inspire you to make positive changes to your wallet.

 - Create a Budget

 - Save Money

 - Start Investing for Retirement

 - Max Out a Retirement Account